 Fortunately, the client contacted us while there was still time to pull out of the pending Wage Claim process so that we could file his case in court.
 What is a court likely to do?
 Say that he has earned the commissions – and it’s actually a pretty easy decision for a court.
 The employer breached the agreement, he provided the service, he has a right be paid the agreed commission.
 Simple.
 But the TWC does not use the often common-sense legal principles that have been developed over decades by our Texas courts.
 Therefore, in a Wage Claim process, you can easily get a wacky decision like this.

 There have been instances of Texans losing tens of thousands, perhaps hundreds of thousands of dollars because they chose the DIY TWC Wage Claim process instead of getting the advice and help of an employment attorney and going about it a different way.
 Don’t let that be you – let us do what we have been trained to do to try to get you the best result for the work you’ve put in.
-By the way, Kerry O’Brien is a former TWC unemployment hearing officer, and has handled dozens of TWC wage claims through the years.
+By the way, I, Kerry O’Brien, am a former TWC unemployment hearing officer, and have handled dozens of TWC wage claims through the years.

 I already filed a TWC Wage Claim.
 Am I stuck with that?